Same-Day Click & Collect

 The microwave is perfect for smaller cooking jobs, heating food, and getting food ready in a flash.
 In fact, there are a number of things that you can make in a microwave, here is a list of some of them:

-Yes, there are some things that should not be cooked or reheated in a microwave.
+Yes, some things should not be cooked or reheated in a microwave.
 These include rice (which is best cooked properly or you risk food poisoning), eggs with their shells on, bread (makes for soggy and unappetising sandwiches!) and baby formula or breast milk.
 We should also mention that using anything with metal or tinfoil to heat food up is a massive no-go.
 Metal and tinfoil will react with the electrical currents in the microwave and could cause a fire or an explosion, and nobody wants that.
 So avoid put you leftover takeaway boxes in the microwave!

 Believe it or not, cooking in batches and saving energy go hand-in-hand.
 As a general rule, when you batch cook, you are using your appliances less often because you use everything all at once instead.
 Remember, an oven uses up a lot of energy just by heating up, so if you use the oven once a week for 60 minutes to cook everything it will use up far less energy than using it three times a week for 20 minutes.
 Remember, it is all about being economical.
 As with certain appliances like the fridge, there might be elements that you cannot control, but you can certainly take control of your use of appliances such as the dishwasher, the oven, and the microwave.